 - The LTE EPC node should be validated with an optimized set of invalid scenarios.
 Prior experience in interop and field testing is a definite help for identifying such scenarios.

-- While testing for the scalability and benchmarking, next to real time scenarios should be simulated, such as, different mix of traffic, simultaneous calls, new calls per second etc).
+- While testing for the scalability and benchmarking, next to real-time scenarios should be simulated, such as a different mix of traffic, simultaneous calls, new calls per second, etc).

 - Inter-RAT handover or inter-working with non-3GPP must be tested based on the existing coverage in the deployment area

 - Redundancy and resiliency should be given more focus during testing from a deployment perspective.

 Q.4.
 There are diameter based interfaces in earlier technologies.
 How is testing for those different from LTE EPC testing?

 There are around 12-14 diameter based interfaces in LTE.
 There are many new interfaces like SWx, STa, and SWa that have been introduced to support non-3GPP interworking.
 At the same time, there are certain interfaces like Gx, Rx, and Sh which also exist in IMS for interfacing with the PCRF.
 But in the LTE context, there is a multitude of additional AVPs that require the test tools to be upgraded and complicate testing.
 The test scenarios are quite different in terms of message flow, handling, and parameter validation.